Aaron Lopez: Merchant and slave trader

 By the early 1770s, Lopez had become the wealthiest person in Newport; his tax assessment was twice that of any other resident.
-The reason he was successful was that his business interests were so diverse.
-He manufactured spermaceti candles, ships, barrels, rum, and chocolate.
-He had business interests in the production of textiles, clothes, shoes, hats, and bottles.
+His success was attributed to the breadth of his commercial activities, which included the manufacture of spermaceti candles, ships, barrels, rum, and chocolate, as well as investments in textiles, clothing, shoes, hats, and bottles.
+These enterprises operated within an Atlantic trading system that included and profited from enslaved labor and slave-produced commodities such as sugar and molasses.
 Ezra Stiles, the Congregational minister in Newport and future president of Yale College, described Lopez as "a merchant of the first eminence" and wrote that the "extent of [his] commerce probably [was] surpassed by no merchant in America".

 In the mid-1770s, with growing tensions between Britain and its North American colonies, Lopez's fortunes began to decline.
 The Continental Association enforced a boycott against trade with Britain.
 In October 1775, a Royal Navy force anchored outside Newport's harbour and the population began to evacuate the city.
 In early 1776 Lopez relocated to Portsmouth, Rhode Island, then to Providence, Boston, and finally to Leicester, Massachusetts.
 Historian Marilyn Kaplan describes Lopez's losses during the American Revolution as "monumental."